A topic from the subject of Organic Chemistry in Chemistry.

 Spectroscopy (NMR, UV-Vis)

-Spectroscopy is a powerful tool for studying reaction mechanisms by providing information about the structure and composition of reactants and products.
+Spectroscopy is a powerful tool for studying reaction mechanisms by providing information about the structure and composition of reactants, products, and intermediates.

 Chromatography (HPLC, GC)

-Chromatography is a technique for separating and analyzing different components in a mixture, which can help identify reactants and products and determine reaction rates.
+Chromatography is a technique for separating and analyzing different components in a mixture, which can help identify reactants, products, and intermediates and determine reaction rates.

 Types of Experiments